 Equitable Divorce Resolutions provides financial consultation for couples going through marriage or partnership dissolution through Collaborative Process, Mediation, or a traditional divorce process.
-Services may be provided as either a Financial Neutral, (Collaborative, Mediation) or Financial Coach (Mediation or Traditional).
+Services may be provided as either a Financial Neutral, (Collaborative, Mediation, Self-represented) or Financial Coach (Mediation or Traditional).

 The Financial Neutral (Collaborative or Mediation)

 A Collaborative Financial Neutral works with both spouses as a member of the Collaborative Team to assist the couple in reaching agreement.
 Services provided include, but are not limited to: